imdancho/sdp_final/README.md

 Kadirbekova Anel
 Agdal Zhannur

-# Description of the project.
+# Description of the project:
 The topic of the project is a school management system.
 It allows you to create students, manage their schedule, receive complaints from them and send alerts.

 # Student Class: